-The most inspirational speaker throughout the week was the notorious whistleblower Edward Snowden, who facetimed with all of us from his new home in Moscow, Russia.
+The most inspirational speaker throughout the week was the notorious whistleblower Edward Snowden, who FaceTimed with all of us from his new home in Moscow, Russia.
 We got to ask him questions about his political views, his decision making, and how his life is now.
-Mr. Snowden kept on preaching the importance of privacy and that the government doesn’t have the right to have access to your personal information unless they have a valid and just reason.
+Mr. Snowden kept on preaching the importance of privacy and that the government doesn’t have the right to access your personal information unless they have a valid and just reason.
 I consider Edward Snowden a patriot in the highest regard because he fought for the basic human rights upon which our great country was founded.

-In conclusion, I learned a lot about my country and how we operate and the good and bad things we do.
+In conclusion, I learned a lot about my country and how we operate – and the good and bad things we do.
 I met friends I still communicate with and hope to remain friends with as long as possible.
-The ACLU summer advocacy institute was a great experience.
+The ACLU Summer Advocacy Institute was a great experience.
 I will be applying again next year and encourage all rising juniors and seniors to do the same.

 This piece has been published in Teen Ink’s monthly print magazine.